-Management Team
+Leadership Team

-Alan Gorman, President and CEO Over 30 years experience operating major mines and mining projects Extensive experience operating in northern and arctic environments Previously Executive VP Operations for Goldbrook Ventures and of Jien Canada Mining Ltd's Nunavik Nickel Project, as well as Operations Manager for Baffinland Iron Mines Corp Chris Batalha, CFO and Corporate Secretary Chartered Accountant, Audit Manager at PWC, employed by PWC 5+ years Previously Corporate Controller Oceanic Iron Ore Corp between 2011 - 2014 Accounting, finance, corporate governance, M&A experience Irfan Shariff, Corporate Advisor Former CFO and Corporate Secretary Oceanic Iron Ore Corp Consultant to a number of junior resource companies based in Vancouver, Canada 8 years as a corporate finance and mergers and acquisitions advisor at Citigroup in London, UK (2001-2008) Rodney (Rod) Johnson Ph.D, VP Geometallurgy Served as chief geometallurgist and process mineralogist for Cliffs Natural Resources, Inc., chief geologist for Copper Range Company at the White Pine Mine, and senior exploration geologist and nickel commodity specialist for Western Mining Corporation Ph.D. in Geology from Michigan Technological University with specialty in the areas of metallic ore deposits, structural geology, low temperature aqueous geochemistry, and geohydrology John Hall, VP Shipping and Marine Services 35 years experience in industrial bulk transportation, specializing in ports, shipping and trans-shipment Past experience includes consulting on port & marine logistics for Baffinland Iron Mines, Severstal, Alderon Iron Ore, Dominion Terminal Services, Nucor Steel, Teck Corp., and Coeclerici Formerly involved in management with Canada Steamship Lines, Jebsens Group, and Skaarup including President & CEO of Jebsens Canada
+TRON ORE CORP Steven Dean, Executive Chairman and Director A Fellow of the Australian Institute of Mining and Metallurgy, a Member of the Canadian Institute of Mining, Metallurgy and Petroleum, and a Fellow of the Institute of Chartered Accountants of Australia.
+Extensive experience internationally in mining, most recently as President of Teck Cominco Limited (now Teck Resources Ltd.).
+Teck is a major diversified resource company and is the largest producer of metallurgical coal in North America and the No. 2 exporter of metallurgical coal in the world to the globe's steel manufacturers.
+A founding director of Normandy Poseidon Group, (which became Normandy Mining) Australia's largest gold producer until its sale to Newmont Mining in 2002, as well as founder of PacMin Mining which became a subsidiary of Teck Corporation in 1999.
+Also a co-founder and former chairman of Amerigo Resources Ltd. Alan Gorman, President, CEO and Director Over 30 years experience operating major mines and mining projects Extensive experience operating in northern and arctic environments Previously Executive VP Operations for Goldbrook Ventures and of Jien Canada Mining Ltd's Nunavik Nickel Project, as well as Operations Manager for Baffinland Iron Mines Corp Chris Batalha, CFO and Corporate Secretary Chartered Accountant, Audit Manager at PWC, employed by PWC 5+ years Previously Corporate Controller Oceanic Iron Ore Corp between 2011 - 2014 Accounting, finance, corporate governance, M&A experience Rodney (Rod) Johnson Ph.D, VP Geometallurgy Served as chief geometallurgist and process mineralogist for Cliffs Natural Resources, Inc., chief geologist for Copper Range Company at the White Pine Mine, and senior exploration geologist and nickel commodity specialist for Western Mining Corporation Ph.D. in Geology from Michigan Technological University with specialty in the areas of metallic ore deposits, structural geology, low temperature aqueous geochemistry, and geohydrology John Hall, VP Shipping and Marine Services 35 years experience in industrial bulk transportation, specializing in ports, shipping and trans-shipment Past experience includes consulting on port & marine logistics for Baffinland Iron Mines, Severstal, Alderon Iron Ore, Dominion Terminal Services, Nucor Steel, Teck Corp., and Coeclerici Formerly involved in management with Canada Steamship Lines, Jebsens Group, and Skaarup including President & CEO of Jebsens Canada